William is a Partner in the firm. He is both a Jersey Advocate and an English Barrister.

 William is a Partner in the firm.
 He is both a Jersey Advocate and an English Barrister, with over 20 years’ experience of litigation and a focus on courtroom advocacy.
 He practised at the English Bar for 13 years, appearing in court every week, before moving to work in Jersey in 2008.

-William has been referred to in Chambers and Partners as ‘a very good advocate – incredibly fluent, bright and very personable.’
+William has been referred to in Chambers and Partners as ‘measured, even-handed and brilliant.’

 William has appeared in many notable recent commercial and trust cases in Jersey.
 He leads the Baker & Partners team representing a bank-owned trust company in Crociani v Crociani, one of the biggest breach of trust cases in recent years in Jersey, which came to trial in 2017.
 The trial lasted three months.
 The litigation has given rise to numerous judgments on various aspects of Jersey trusts law and procedure.